MontpellierRessourcesImagerie/microglia-analyzer/docs/segmentation.rst

 ========

 - If you already have a Python environment in which "Microglia Analyzer" is installed, it already contains everything you need to train a model.
-- To launch the training, you just have to fill the setings in the first section, and run the script.
+- To launch the training, you just have to fill the settings in the first section, and run the script.

 +----------------------+--------------------------------------------------------------------------------------------------------------------------------+
 | Name                 | Description                                                                                                                    |